IBM/logmet-client-njs/README.md

 }
 ```

 If `isDataAccepted` is true, the data was accepted by the `logmet-client` code and will be eventually indexed by Logmet.
 Otherwise, the reason for the data rejection is reflected by the value of the fields `isBufferFull` and `connectionError`.
+If the data is not accepted by `LogmetProducer` the caller should retry if needed.

 ## LogmetConsumer Class